Cancel anytime

 History and Background

-Willis Towers Watson (WTW) was formed in 2016 from the merger of Willis Group and Towers Watson.
-Willis Group, founded in 1828, had a long history in insurance brokerage.
-Towers Watson was created from the merger of Towers Perrin and Watson Wyatt in 2010, focusing on consulting.
-The merger created a global advisory and solutions company.
+Willis Towers Watson was formed in 2016 through the merger of Willis Group and Towers Watson.
+Willis Group traces its roots back to 1828, while Towers Watson was founded in 1878.
+It has evolved through numerous mergers and acquisitions to become a global advisory, broking, and solutions company.

 Core Business Areas

-- Health, Wealth & Career: Offers advisory and technology-enabled solutions for health benefits, retirement, talent, and rewards.
+- Health, Wealth & Career: Offers advisory services and technology-enabled solutions to help organizations optimize their employee benefits programs and talent management.

 Leadership and Structure